-A General Practice Program Certificate is awarded to students who have successfully completed all four semesters of the program, in addition to their JD.
+A certificate is awarded at graduation to students who successfully complete the requirements, in addition to the JD.

-The level of interaction GPP students have with practicing attorneys, the comprehensive nature of the courses, and the length of the program set it apart.
-The American Bar Association recognized the General Practice Program at Vermont Law School with the prestigious 2007 E. Smythe Gambrell Professionalism Award, in recognition of projects that contribute to the understanding of professionalism among lawyers.
+In 2007, the American Bar Association awarded the forerunner to the Experiential Advocacy Program, the General Practice Program at Vermont Law School, with the prestigious E. Smythe Gambrell Professionalism Award, in recognition of projects that contribute to the understanding of professionalism among lawyers.